 So you have decided to go vegan and follow a bunch of famous vegan celebs/ influencers.
 But when they cook and make their pinterest perfect dishes, you see the ingredients and recognise one out of the twelve mentioned there.
 This could be over- whelming and even confusing.
 You could make an effort to find these items online but nutritional yeast or quinoa could get expensive!

 But there really is not need to go all fancy.
-Sure get fancy if you would like, but indian cooked food is more than enough to stay healthy and fit!
+Sure get fancy if you would like, but indian cooked food is more than enough to stay healthy and fit.
 A good idea would also be to follow some indian vegan influencers who upload food cooked with desi ingredients.
-Few of my favourite are Nidhi Kamal , Vegan Richa, and me maybe
+I have a few recipes on my Instagram, do check them out.

 Experiment with what’s in your kitchen.
 Get inspired by the fancy smoothie bowls you see online, but trust me you can make similar once with whatever is available in your kitchen.